Redkedy/Python/PortScanner/README.md

 # PortScanner
-This is basic port scanner program with threading made with python3.
+This is simple port scanner program with threading made with python3.

 It does not recognize the difference between filtered and closed ports.